jayleetx/rcv/cran-comments.md

 * local Windows install, R 3.3.3

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs

-There was 1 NOTE:

-* checking installed package size ...
-NOTE installed size is  5.3Mb sub-directories of 1Mb or more: data   5.2Mb